Gissio/radpro/README.md

 * Measurements in Sievert, rem, cpm and cps.
 * Customizable rate and dose alarms.
 * Measurement hold for instantaneous rate, average rate, and dose.
-* Dose storage in non-volatile memory.
+* Storage of radiation dose in non-volatile memory.
 * Multiple history periods, including 2-minute, 10-minute, 1-hour, 6-hour and 24-hour options.
-* Logging capabilities, including radmon.org submission.
+* Data logging.
+* Client for the https://radmon.org radiation monitoring website.
 * 95% confidence intervals to ensure accurate readings.
 * Overload alert.
 * Configurable pulse click sounds: off, quiet, loud.
 * Configurable backlight: off, pulse flashes, on for 10 seconds, on for 60 seconds, or always on.
-* Configurable battery type for accurate battery level monitoring.
+* Configurable battery type for battery level monitoring.
 * Support for multiple Geiger-Müller tubes: HH614 (48 mm long), M4011 (105 mm long), SBM-20 (108 mm long), SI-3BG (50 mm long).
 * Device statistics for monitoring usage and performance of the device.
-* True random number generator that generates secure passwords (letters & numbres, full ASCII), random hexadecimal and decimal numbers, coin flips and dice throws (6-sided, 4-sided, 8-sided, 12-sided and 20-sided).
+* True random number generator for generating secure passwords (letters & numbres, full ASCII), random hexadecimal and decimal numbers, coin flips and dice throws (6-sided, 4-sided, 8-sided, 12-sided and 20-sided).
 * Up to 40% more battery life compared to the original firmware.
 * Power-on self-test and safety watchdog.
 * Unique and fun feature: Nuclear chess.